 - Part 2: Spider Curls

-In this comprehensive guide I am going to teach you everything you need to know about how to pick the best short head bicep exercises.
+In this comprehensive guide I am going to teach you the absolute best exercises for training the short head of your biceps.

 The short head of the biceps is located on the inside of the upper arm.
 It is a very important muscle group for bodybuilders and physique athletes as it contributes towards the “width” of the upper arm.

-The short head has two primary functions: elbow flexion and forearm supination.
-This simply means the short head helps to bend your elbows and helps to rotate your forearm into an “underhand” position.
+The short head of the biceps has two primary functions: elbow flexion and forearm supination.
+In other words the short head helps you to perform curling exercises and it helps you to rotate your forearm into an “underhand” position.

-There are three main ways that you can manipulate a biceps exercise to stress the short head more:
+There are three major ways to target the short head of the biceps:

-- Place the elbows in front of the body
+- Option #1: Curl with your elbows in front of the body